SpartanJ/ecode/README.md

 ### Language support health

-ecode brings a CLI flag `ecode --health`.
+ecode brings a tool to display the current language support health.
+From ecode you can check its health status from `Settings -> Tools -> Check Language Health`, and from CLI you can use the `--health` flag: `ecode --health`.
 Use the health check flag to troubleshoot missing language servers, linters and formatters.

 Check the health of all languages with `ecode --health` or ask for details about a specific language with `ecode --health-lang=<lang>`.